Customer support routing

 A customer support routing workflow usually contains four main stages.
 These can be implemented as separate agents, separate prompts, or a mix of rules and model-based classification.

-• Specialist handling stage: the selected specialist responds using its own instructions, context, and tools.
+The selected specialist responds using its own instructions, context, policies, and tools.

-• Escalation stage: hands the case to a human when confidence is low, risk is high, or policy exceptions are needed.
+Hands the case to a human when confidence is low, risk is high, or policy exceptions are required.

-In simple systems, the classification and routing stages may be combined.
+In simple systems, classification and routing may be combined.
 In more robust systems, they are separated so that classification can be inspected and improved independently.

 How the workflow runs